cbsudux/turtlesim_cleaner/README.md

 # Square :

 1. move_square_server : ROS Server that makes turtlesim draw squares.
-2. move_square_server : ROS Client that request the server with arguments for side lenght and number of rotations.
+2. move_square_client : ROS Client that request the server with arguments for side lenght and number of rotations.

 # Launch Files